Glen Casada: Resignation as House Speaker

 On May 8, 2019, Casada apologized to his GOP colleagues and said that he would unify the House with an action plan.
 He then met with the Tennessee Black Caucus of State Legislators on May 20, 2019.
 Later that day, the TBCSL announced that they had lost confidence in his ability to lead and asked for his resignation.

 The Tennessee House Republican caucus met to discuss their future with Casada as speaker.
 After a 3-hour meeting, the vote was 45–24 in favor of the No-Confidence resolution.
 After the resolution was adopted, Republican Governor Bill Lee announced that he would consider holding a special session of the legislature to hold a removal vote if he did not resign.
-On May 21, 2019, Casada announced that he will be resigning as Speaker of the House, but will remain in the chamber as a member.
+On May 21, 2019, Casada announced that he would resign as Speaker of the House, but would remain in the chamber as a member.

 Phoenix Solutions scandal

 In January 2021, Casada was one of several current and former Tennessee legislators whose homes and offices were raided by the Federal Bureau of Investigation in relation to an investigation into the laundering of campaign funds.
-In March 2022, federal prosecutors alleged in court documents that Casada, his former chief of staff Cade Cothren and former Tennessee House member Robin Smith had prominent roles in setting up a shadowy Chattanooga-based public relations firm known as Phoenix Solutions.
+In March 2022, federal prosecutors alleged in court documents that Casada, his former chief of staff Cade Cothren, and former Tennessee House member Robin Smith had prominent roles in setting up a shadowy Chattanooga-based public relations firm known as Phoenix Solutions.
 Phoenix Solutions LLC would be used to provide mail and consulting services for members of the Tennessee General Assembly and also served as a source for laundering illicit campaign money.

 Participants in the scheme falsely claimed that the firm was operated by an experienced political consultant named “Matthew Phoenix,” who was a fictitious person.
-Several state lawmakers were alleged to have participated in the scheme, with Cothren engineering the kickbacks which were given to Casada, Smith and other Tennessee General Assembly members.
+Several state lawmakers were alleged to have participated in the scheme, with Cothren engineering the kickbacks given to Casada, Smith, and other Tennessee General Assembly members.
 Court documents suggested that both Casada and Cothren provided court testimony acknowledging the roles which Smith and other Tennessee General Assembly members had in the kickback scheme, though they were not named.

 Resignation and guilty plea

-Casada was identified as a member of the Tennessee House who first elected in 2003 and served as Speaker of the Tennessee House from around January 2019 until around August 2019, when he resigned as Speaker after it was alleged he attempted to frame a local civil rights activist, and Cothren was identified as his chief of staff.
+Casada was identified as having a role in the scheme, and resigned as Speaker after it was alleged he attempted to frame a local civil rights activist.
+Cothren was also identified as involved.
 Smith pled to a single count of honest service wire fraud, while also alleging that she and Casada pressured the House Republican Caucus and lawmakers to do business with Phoenix Solutions, including work on taxpayer-funded mailers.